How You Can Prevent Water Contamination at Home

 • Physiochemical adsorption: Carbon block filters also have a large surface area to facilitate the adsorption of harmful pollutants.
 The large surface area of carbon block filters creates a sustained contact time between the filter and the water, facilitating the effective adsorption of many pollutants, including heavy metals, herbicides, and pesticides.

-For the most effective protection, shop around for different options and see what type of carbon filtration system would work best for your home.
+Know what's in your water, then shop for the most effective protection, shop around for different options and see what type of carbon filtration system would work best for your home.

 Prevent Water Pollution in Your Home With a Multipure Filtration System

-We want to help you get the best, safest, cleanest, and best-tasting water you can.
+We want to help you get the safest, cleanest, and best-tasting water you can.
 Contact us today.